 Priscilla Painton is the Executive Editor of Nonfiction at Simon & Schuster.
 Since joining Simon & Schuster, Priscilla has acquired a range of books, including bestselling biographies of Michelle Obama and Ted Kennedy, the history of The Presidents Club, the memoir of an anxiety sufferer, the secret diary of one of the most powerful Communists in China, the story of an enlightening near-death experience, all of which became bestsellers, as well as books on history, politics, science, religion, economics, and American society.

-She is presently working on books by Michael Shelden on Winston Churchill, Robert Wright on the evolution of happiness, David van Biema on the Psalms, Candice Bergen on her life, Lauren Sandler on the virtues of singletons, Duff McDonald on McKinsey, and Tracy Thompson on the new mind of the South.
-She also edited Paula Deen’s Bible of Southern Cooking, which became a number one New York Times bestseller.
+She is presently working on books by Robert Wright on the evolution of happiness, David van Biema on the Psalms, Candice Bergen on her life, Greg Steinmetz on a biography of the richest man who ever lived, and Amy Goldstein on the decline of the middle class.
+She also edited Paula Deen’s Southern Cooking Bible, which became a number one New York Times bestseller.

 Priscilla was born in Rome, the daughter of two foreign correspondents.
 She moved to Paris as a kindergartner, and spent the next 18 years trying to escape with her sense of humor.
 She came to the United States to attend college, and briefly considered becoming a historian.
 Her journalistic genes prevailed (her two grandfathers were also in the trade) and she ended up covering sewer systems and crime in the feisty town of Lenox, Massachusetts, for The Berkshire Eagle.